Disney Think Fast: Reception

-Reviews for the Wii version of the game have been mixed as Jack DeVries of IGN gave the game a 5.5/10 and stated that "Disney's Think Fast has a nice presentation that combines some classic and popular Disney franchises.
+Reviews for the Wii version of the game have been mixed.
+Jack DeVries of IGN gave the game stated that "Disney's Think Fast has a nice presentation that combines some classic and popular Disney franchises.
 And while it's not original, the Buzz games are decent games to copy for a license title.
 However, the overly simple questions limit the game to only very young children.
 More importantly, the game repeats questions and has delayed controls that mess up the very nature of a quiz game.
 If there are some major Disney movie fans in your household this game might be entertaining for a round or two, but you're way better off getting something like the Disney branded Scene It or Trivial Pursuit games".
-Austin Light of GameSpot, who gave the game a 5/10, wrote: "This family-friendly trivia game is fun while it lasts, but its mostly easy questions are repeated far too frequently".
+Austin Light of GameSpot wrote: "This family-friendly trivia game is fun while it lasts, but its mostly easy questions are repeated far too frequently".

-Harold Goldberg of Common Sense Media, however, gave the game four stars and an on rating for ages 6 and up, and praised the game's educational value and messages about being smart, though warned parents about mild cartoon violence in some of the film clips in the game.
+Harold Goldberg of Common Sense Media, however, gave the game four stars and an age rating for ages 6 and up, and praised the game's educational value and messages about being smart, though warned parents about mild cartoon violence in some of the film clips in the game.

 The PlayStation 2 version of the game, however, did receive positive reviews.
-Brian Dumlao of Worth playing, who gave the game a 7.7/10, said that the game's questions are "of the right difficulty level and the presentation, while not perfect, is good enough so that fans won't feel like they were given a bare-bones effort".
+Brian Dumlao of Worth Playing said that the game's questions are "of the right difficulty level and the presentation, while not perfect, is good enough so that fans won't feel like they were given a bare-bones effort".
 Brian said that "Disney TH!NK Fast challenges players to think fast in a new game show-style quiz game that will test players’ Disney and general knowledge, promising to be a family favourite party game this holiday season".
-Micky Gunn of Gameplanet gave the game a 7.5/10.
-Although the game was criticized its lack of challenge for anyone older than ten, the game was praised for its selection of Disney films and characters and extremely simple gameplay with a variety of fast-paced rounds.
+Micky Gunn of Gameplanet criticized the game's lack of challenge for anyone older than ten, but praised it for its selection of Disney films and characters and extremely simple gameplay with a variety of fast-paced rounds.